Episode 37: Why many toddler snack foods are unhealthy

 Learn more about my membership program, head over to: https://nourishwithkarina.com/membership

 You're listening to the Easy Feed Podcast, episode number 37, why many toddler foods are unhealthy.
-Hi there, I'm Carina Savage and with over 20 years experience feeding children, including my own, I've learned all the secrets that busy mums need to get their children eating better and actually enjoying healthy foods.
+Hi there, I'm Karina Savage and with over 20 years experience feeding children, including my own, I've learned all the secrets that busy mums need to get their children eating better and actually enjoying healthy foods.
 So a huge welcome to the Easy Feed Podcast.

 A huge welcome back.
 It is so good to have you.
 Today we are talking all about toddler snacks.
 Well, actually you could call them children's snacks as well, because a lot of children will still eat the same snacks and they are from the supermarket and most of the time they have hidden sugars in them that we don't even realize or many of us don't realize our children are consuming and they're not actually from the fruit.
 They're actually added sugar.